Record French savings hit growth, boost banks

-PARIS French savers are squirreling away their spare cash at the fastest rate in nearly 30 years, putting a drag on consumer spending in the euro zone's second-biggest economy while helping its banks' balance-sheets.
+PARIS, Jan 9 French savers are squirrelling away their spare cash at the fastest rate in nearly 30 years, putting a drag on consumer spending in the euro zone's second-biggest economy while helping its banks' balance-sheets.

 Even in the best of times France is among the most thrifty nations in the developed world, but the threat of Europe's debt crisis spreading to France has savers running for the perceived safety of bank accounts and becoming more wary of life insurance policies exposed to volatile markets.